With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 Now, however, the suits were fully armed and setting out in anger.

 This was completely different than before.

 And yet, in her mind, she could already see the cockpit, feel the controls in her hands.

 Soon she was snapped out of her reverie by a voice over the intercom.

 “Attention all stations.
 Be advised that biomass density in the waters around the Thassalid has climbed to over 100 Katov scale.
 Expect that communication between ships, and between ships and their divers, will be unstable in battle.
-Trust in each other to carry out the fleet’s strategy.”
+Trust in each other to carry out the fleet’s strategy to the letter.”

 That was Karuniya’s voice.
 She must have been put in charge of the oceanography station.

 Murati smiled.
 That woman was always overachieving.
 She had to do her best too.

 For a few minutes, the pilots had loitered around the hangar, waiting for their superior officer to arrive and to brief them on the fleet strategy.
 Murati stood with five other women in pilot suits: full black bodysuit with an additional thermal layer.
 It was thick enough to be worn on its own, not like the tighter, thinner, casual wetsuits that most people wore with their station clothes.
 Over the suit they also had thin vests with pockets and holsters for their emergency air tanks and other needs.